Sundeep Vira

 “In today’s world, business and data are deeply integrated.
 Business decision making is greatly enhanced by data analysis to assess different permutations and resolve outcomes.”

 Prof. Sundeep Vira focuses his academic interests around social entrepreneurship and sustainable business models for doing good.
 “I have pursued these interests for the past seven years, both as an entrepreneur and also in academia.
 I also teach wealth management to formerly incarcerated adult students, with insights from spending 20 years on Wall Street.”
+I believe in changing lives of entrepreneurs with supporting them to grow by meeting them where they are, and offering complimentary supports.

-From there, he went to work at Morgan Stanley in Los Angeles, where he was a senior investment analyst.
-After five years with Morgan Stanley, he decided to move to the asset management side and joined a small company where he eventually became a partner and head of marketing.
+Vira is originally from India.
+After graduating from the University of Bombay, he moved to Los Angeles to pursue an MBA at California State University.
+From there, he went to work at Smith Barney (now Morgan Stanley) in Los Angeles, where he was a senior investment analyst.
+After five years with Morgan Stanley, he decided to move to the asset management side and joined a small company where he eventually became a managing partner.
 Chicago-based Nuveen bought the company, and Vira was asked to move to Chicago.
 While at Nuveen, he was a managing director and product manager responsible for growing separately managed accounts totaling some $60 billion while overseeing the centralization of the back office functions with 180 staff members.
 During that time, he also earned an MBA from the Booth School of Business at the University of Chicago.

 He hopes to make an impact at Trinity by getting students to change their thinking, beliefs, and behaviors.
 “One former student of mine decided to pursue his passion and start his own financial company, and has also taken my course material to teach others.
 I’m excited for him and to see him make further impact to the Chicago community where he lives.”